First Nations health equity strategies

 HHSs included in the scope of this Directive shall achieve the following outcomes:

-- Consistent and transparent process to the development of First Nations Health Equity Strategies with prescribed development stakeholders in accordance with the requirements outlined in the Hospital and Health Boards Regulation 2012;
+- Consistent and transparent process to the development of First Nations Health Equity Strategies with development stakeholders in accordance with the requirements outlined in the Hospital and Health Boards Regulation 2012;

 Mandatory requirements